patternplate/patternplate/docs/guides/add-component.md

      }
    }
    ```

+  > :information_source: You might think: HTML in JavaScript.
+What is this, sorcery?
+  > Don't worry, you can place your HTML in distinct files (demo.html) just fine, too.
+  > The same goes for your CSS (demo.css).
+See [Demos](./doc/docs/reference/demos?guides-enabled=true&reference-enabled=true#multi-file-demos) for details.

    Saving the file signals the **Button** demo to reload automatically and display the `HTML` you just added.